Coffee production in Venezuela: History

 José Gumilla, a Jesuit priest, is credited with introducing coffee into Venezuela, in 1732.
 In Venezuela, known as the land of plantations dependent on slave labour, cocoa became the major crop in the 1770s, overshadowing tobacco.
 From 1793, there were many large coffee plantations in the country.

 It was only in the 1800s when coffee became the major plantation crop.
 From 1811 to 1823, cacao production began to drop but coffee production surged.
 In the 1830s, Venezuela was the third largest coffee exporter in the world.
 The war of independence in the country also resulted in decline of growth of cacao due to neglect and destruction.
 However, growth of coffee took a rising trend as its prices in the North Atlantic nations was booming and Venezuela had free trade agreement with these nations.
+The global crisis of 1857 had caused a 20 to 30% drop in the prices of coffee, cocoa, sugar, and leather exports.
 During the rule of Antonio Guzmán Blanco as governor of a few states (from 1871) in the late 1880s when he was known by the epithet “Illustrious American”, Venezuela witnessed all round development (development of Caracas is largely attributed to him) and coffee production increased rapidly as there was an additional support in the form of loans from foreign countries.

 While Venezuelan politicians sought unsuccessfully to entice European farmers to the coffee frontier, Andean peasants and others from Colombia spontaneously colonized extensive areas of the mid-slopes suitable for coffee production.

 Juan Vicente Gómez, who ruled the country with an iron grip for 27 years (from 1908 to 1935), beneficially utilized the revenue generated by coffee and petroleum for development activities of the country.
 In 1919, coffee and cacao constituted 75 percent of the country's exports, the principal market being the U.S.

 In 2003, the Government of Venezuela introduced policy regulations (fixing procurement price limits) on growing coffee which restricted the production of coffee in the country.
 Consequently, the imports (to the extent of 50% of local production) become imperative to meet the growing domestic demand.
 Imports are mostly from Brazil and Nicaragua.
 It is the contention of the coffee growers that it is no more economical to grow coffee under the present regulations though the government attributes this shortage as due to illegal hoarding by the growers for profit.
 According to a Coffee growers report, the cost of producing one quintal of top quality coffee was US$335 while its sale price is only US$173 (capped by the government).
 All these changes have resulted in Venezuela losing its position as one of the world's largest coffee exporters.
 The future of these changes is unknown in the wake of the death of President of Venezuela, Hugo Chávez, who introduced the policy changes in 2003.
-Coffee production in the country is now reduced substantially and is only about 1% of world production.